sleexyz/t/README.md

 <br>

 ######todo:
+- cal
-- get calendar formatted with columns
+ - google calendar integration
-- get todo formatted
 - get list formatted
 - make it use homedirectory/s (and then maybe a config file)
 - add to npm with install -g stuff
+- add deps to package.json